benjaminbrassart/42header/README.md

 ## Usage

 The command to insert or update the header in `:Stdheader`.
-You can map it to a key for conve
+You can map it to a key for convenience:

 ```lua
 -- in your init.lua